chd-vicis/seng637-a4/seng637-a4-team_number.md

 | Christopher DiMattia                |

 # Introduction
+In this assignment mutation testing and well as web app testing was practised and analyzed.
+Mutation testing was performed on the same Range and DataUtilties class as the previous assignments, while the automated web app testing was performed on ABC website with the Selenium library.
+The team learned valuable lessons about mutation testing as well as automation testing and was able to overcome challenges related to both.

 # Analysis of 10 Mutants of the Range class
 1. Mutation #1 (on line #123, mutation #5)<br>